 Fort Dodge Woman To Federal Prison For Meth Conspiracy

-A woman who conspired to manufacture and distribute methamphetamine was sentenced February 3, 2012, to 6 years in federal prison.
+A woman who conspired to distribute methamphetamine was sentenced May 10, 2013, to ten years in federal prison.

-Rachel Clavey, 29, from Fort Dodge, Iowa, received the prison term after an October 18, 2011, guilty plea to one count of conspiracy to manufacture and distribute methamphetamine and one count of possession or aiding and abetting another in the possession of 5 grams or more of pure methamphetamine.
+Christina Fulkerson, 39, from Fort Dodge, Iowa, received the prison term after a January 25, 2013, guilty plea to one count of conspiracy to distribute methamphetamine and one count of possessing with intent to distribute methamphetamine.

-Clavey was sentenced in Sioux City by United States District Court Judge Mark W. Bennett.
-Clavey was sentenced to 72 months’ imprisonment.
+Fulkerson was sentenced in Sioux City by United States District Court Judge Mark W. Bennett.
+Fulkerson was sentenced to 120 months’ imprisonment.
 A special assessment of $200 was imposed.
-She must also serve a 5-year term of supervised release after the prison term.
+She must also serve a ten-year term of supervised release after the prison term.
 There is no parole in the federal system.

-The case was prosecuted by Assistant United States Attorney Shawn S. Wehde and investigated by the Iowa Division of Narcotics Enforcement, Iowa Department of Criminal Investigations, Webster County Sheriff’s Office, and Fort Dodge Police Department.
+The case was prosecuted by Assistant United States Attorney Shawn S. Wehde and was investigated by the Iowa Department of Narcotics Enforcement, Fort Dodge Police Department, Webster County Sheriff’s Office, Clay County Sheriff’s Office, Story County Sheriff’s Office, and the Iowa Division of Criminal Investigation.

 Court file information is available at https://ecf.iand.uscourts.gov/cgi-bin/login.pl.
 The case file number is 12-3049.